 Swiss justice had also raided Chagaev's offices after doubts arose over the authenticity of the Bank of America document, Swiss newspaper Le Temps reported.

-Geneva's justice officials were not immediately available for comment, but the newspaper quoted Geneva prosecutor Jean-Bernard Schmid saying that "some documents" were taken by officials during the raid.
+Le Temps also quoted Schmid saying that "some documents" were taken by officials during the raid.

 Chagaev owns four companies in Geneva that deal in commodities trading and property.

 According to Radio Suisse Romande and newspaper Le Matin Dimanche, the signature on the Bank of America document certifying that Chagaev held $35 million in the bank is not known to anyone in the financial institution.

 In addition, the poor English used on the document, as well as details such as Chagaev's address in French, an unrecognised stamp of the bank and an obsolete address of the bank, all raised doubts about the letter's authenticity.

 Chagaev's ownership of Xamax has been controversial in Switzerland.
 Earlier this season the Chechen sacked the entire coaching staff after the side lost 2-0 to Basel, prompting players to speak out claiming they feared for their lives.

 Most recently, the Swiss Football League fined the club 20,000 francs (16,440 euros) for flouting licencing rules, after they failed to respond to queries over its budget.